 - Health care organizations to examine their systems and policies and improve the care they provide.

-Each quality standard is accompanied by a guide for patients, families and caregivers that will help to inform discussions regarding their care.
+Each standard is written as a set of concise statements and associated indicators that outline high-quality care that patients should expect to be offered or receive.
+Each one is also accompanied by a guide for patients, families and caregivers that will help to inform discussions regarding their care.

 Quality statements describe priority areas for improvement within the BC health system.
 Unwarranted variation occurs when the care someone receives is not what is expected and is not the result of their individual circumstances or choices.
 Quality statements aim to reduce areas of unwarranted variation by focusing improvement efforts where it is needed the most and outline the care that should be offered to people.